 - a. (i) Single- and two-family dwellings.

 - (ii) Conversion of Existing Residential Buildings.
 A residential building existing prior to January 21, 1952, may be converted to provide for not more than three (3) families provided the structure is not increased in volume and meets the Town of Hollis fire and health regulations.

 - b.
 Farms.

-- Farm Stand.
+- c.
+Farm Stand.

 - d.
 Stables.

 - e.
 Hollis Open Space Planned Development according to Section XX.

 - f.
 Housing for Older Persons (Removed by vote March 2023)

 - g.
 Condominiums according to the provisions of RSA 356-B.

 - h.
 Customary accessory buildings and uses.

-- Signs according to Section XIV.
+- i.
+Signs according to Section XIV.

-- j.
+- i.
 Retirement community.

 - k.
 Temporary structures.

 - Roof Mounted Solar Energy Systems.
 All proposals in the Historic District shall be reviewed and approved by the Historic District Commission.

-- m.
-Accessory dwelling units according to Section IX.K.
+3. SPECIAL EXCEPTIONS IN THE RESIDENTIAL AND AGRICULTURAL DISTRICT: As granted by the Board of Adjustment.

 - a.
-Manned Aircraft landings & take offs. - 3.
-SPECIAL EXCEPTIONS IN THE RESIDENTIAL AND AGRICULTURAL DISTRICT: As granted by the Board of Adjustment. - a.
-Cemeteries. - b.
-Churches and other buildings for the purpose of religious worship providing they are located adjacent to an arterial street. - c.
+Cemeteries. - Churches and other buildings for the purpose of religious worship providing they are located adjacent to an arterial street. - c.
 Day care for more than six (6) children. - d.
 Police and fire stations provided they are located adjacent to an arterial street. - e.
 Public and private schools provided they are located adjacent to an arterial street. - f.
 Post offices if adjacent to an arterial street. - g.
 Publicly owned and/or operated parks, playgrounds, golf courses, community recreational centers, including public swimming pools and libraries. - h.
-Recreational uses, privately owned as follows: - (i) Golf courses, - (ii) Country Clubs, - (iii) Semi-public swimming pools, - (iv) Tennis courts/clubs,
+Recreational uses, privately owned as follows: - (i) Golf courses, - (ii) Country Clubs, - (iii) Semi-public swimming pools, - (iv) Tennis courts/clubs, - (v) Fishing lakes,

-- (v) Fishing lakes, - (vi) Sporting Clubs. - i.
+- (vi) Sporting Clubs. - i.
 Municipal buildings and public or private facilities for Town services provided they are located on an arterial or major collector street - j.
 Riding academies. - k.
-Home based businesses according to Section XXII. - Bed and Breakfast, according to the definition in Section VIII.
+Home based businesses according to Section XXII. - 1.
+Accessory dwelling units according to Section IX.K. - m.
+Bed and Breakfast, according to the definition in Section VIII.